bram2w/baserow/docs/installation/install-with-k8s.md

 # Install with K8S

+## Community Maintained Helm Chart

+We recommend you use the [community maintained helm chart](./install-with-helm.md) to install Baserow on K8S.

+## Raw K8S starting point

 See below for a starting point for a K8S configuration file which deploys a production ready Baserow.